Table of Contents

 statues.
 The "David" 18 feet high is said to have been carved from a

 model 12 inches high.
-Most of the models have been lost to time.
+Most of his models have been lost to time.

 While most sculptures look stiff, wooden, like they were pieced

-reality Michelangelo did a lot of piceing to make his sculptures.
+reality Michelangelo did a lot of piecing to make his sculptures.

 This makes Michelangelo a even more amazing sculptor: he pieced